Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Related Work

-\textbf{Diffusion models, SNR estimation and iterative refinement}.
-SepIt~\autocite{lutati2022sepit} iteratively refines its estimates and stops processing based on bounding the SNR through mutual information between current estimates and the input mixture---this bound is extended to consider generative models in DiffSep~\autocite{scheibler2023diffusion}.
+\paragraph{Diffusion models, SNR estimation and iterative refinement} SepIt~\autocite{LutatiSeparateAndDiffuse2023} iteratively refines its estimates and stops processing based on bounding the SNR through mutual information between current estimates and the input mixture---this bound is extended to consider generative models in DiffSep~\autocite{ScheiblerDiffusionBasedGenerative2022}.
 Diffusion/score-based models like DiffSep can, generally, sample the learned diffusion process with variable compute requirements in a trade-off with quality.
-For instance, DiffWave \autocite{kongdiffwave}---a diffusion-based vocoder also used in seperation tasks in Separate and Diffuse \cite{lutati2024separate}---shows faster sampling by reducing needed steps through designing an appropriate variance schedule.
+For instance, DiffWave \autocite{KongDiffwave2021} --- a diffusion-based vocoder also used in separation tasks in Separate and Diffuse \cite{LutatiSeparateAndDiffuse2023}---shows faster sampling by reducing needed steps through designing an appropriate variance schedule.